helix-robotics-ag/ros-helix/README.md

 6. You can now switch back to position control mode by calling `/tendon_transmission_node/switch_to_position_control`

 ## Checking the zero state
 The motors' absolute positions may be lost after shutting down.
-To check that they are still correct, follow the above steps up to an including (4), then call `/tendon_transmission_node/check_calibration`.
-This will check whether the motor positions are within half a turn of the calibration, and offset the calibration file with additional revolutions if not. **This should be done whenever the motor controller is turned off and on.**
+To check that they are still correct, follow the above steps up to and including (4), then call `/tendon_transmission_node/check_calibration`.
+This will check whether the motor positions are within half a turn of the calibration, and offset the calibration file with additional revolutions if not. **This should be done whenever the motor controller is turned off and on, to avoid accidentally overtensioning the arm.** Note that if in doubt, the state of the tendon lengths with the nominal tension current applied should all be within about 0.03 (3cm) of 0.
+If not, you should run the check calibration function, or recalibrate if needed.

 ## Commanding Motor Controllers Directly
-The motor controllers are still available to command directly, but there are some things to be aware of.
+The motor controllers are still available to command directly, but this is not recommended and there are some things to be aware of.
 ### Read the motor joint states
 On the topic `/motor_head_joint_state_broadcaster/joint_states`. **Note: on this topic the joint states are not broadcast in order, you need to refer to the 'names' field of the message to match them.
 This is the only place where this is the case, all other joint and tendon broadcast or command topics are in order 0-8.**
 ### Command motor positions